preaudc/spark-maven-parent/docs/index.md

 </dependency>
 ```

-- Do not overwrite the following properties (they are already defined in sparkMavenParent):
+### Do not overwrite the following properties (they are already defined in sparkMavenParent)

 ```xml
 <properties>